Intrinsic semistable reduction loci for the iterations of non-archimedean quadratic rational functions: Introduction

-In Section \ref{sec:background}, we prepare some background of non-archimedean dynamics, and in Section \ref{sec:stationary}, we show Theorem \ref{th:quad}.
-In Section \ref{sec:example}, we further examine the case where $\tilde{\phi}_{\xi_\phi}$ is of finite order $p>1$ in Theorem \ref{th:quad} using some normal forms of $\phi$ in this case, and we see that indeed the equality
+In Section \ref{sec:background}, we prepare some background of non-archimedean dynamics including the directional and surplus local degrees of $\phi$, and in Section \ref{sec:stationary}, we show Theorem \ref{th:quad}.
+In Appendix, we compare Theorem \ref{th:quad} with the above mentioned result in \cite{NO24}, for a quadratic polynomial $\phi$.